cbries/RocrailHsi88UsbProxy/README.md

 # Setup

-The runtime can be configured by json-based configuration file named `EsuEcosMiddleman.json`, it lays side-by-side to the executable within the build directory, e.g. `bin\Release\EsuEcosMiddleman.exe`.
+The runtime can be configured by Json-based configuration file named `EsuEcosMiddleman.json`, it lays side-by-side to the executable within the build directory, e.g. `bin\Release\EsuEcosMiddleman.exe`.

 - `hsi/devicePath` is required to address you attached `HSI-88-USB` device
 - `ecos/ip` is the ip address of your ECoS